Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/index.md

 * Is a simple http 'knock' using POST and containing only the FullURL of the Encounter resource created

 #### Security Notes
 * It is beyond the scope of this project to define security and authentication procedures.
 Please see the Carequality FHIR Implementation Guide at [LINK] for details on Registration and Authorization.
-Servers MUST perform authorization checks prior to creating a Subscription to ensure it is valid.
+* Notification Recipient and Notification Generators MUST follow all Carequality FHIR Implementation Guide steps for registration and authentication prior to any posting of subscription requests or sending notifications.